setlife-network/tech-education/README.md

 ## Production

 In development, the bundle is created behind the scenes and is not production ready.
-The production-ready bundle is served from webpack using the configuration file ~/webpack.config.production.js.
+The production-ready bundle is served from webpack using the configuration file ~/config/webpack.config.prod.js.
 To create a production-ready bundle run:

-	npm run deploy
+	npm run build

 this command will bundle up files and export them to public folder: